gacetta/notes/js-async.md

 ---
 ## Async / Await
 ---
+Introduced in ES8, `async / await` is syntactic sugar for `promises`

 when creating a function we can choose to create a function as an `async` function.

 we do so by adding `async` before the function: